Home Contact Bio and Online Writings Books, CD, and DVD Black Magnolias Photo Gallery Links

 What is it to be Mississippi?

-Where Capitol Streets cross cotton fields
+Where Capitol Streets cross cotton fields and

-and Margaret’s Jubilee jams with Eudora’s Festival
+Margaret’s Jubilee jams with Eudora’s Festival

-even when there are college cuts, controversy, and the Klan,
+even when there are college cuts, controversy,

-with plenty of revolution, religion, red, ripe tomatoes, and rebel’s ruby racist rag; this is all my Mississippi.
+red, ripe tomatoes, and rebel’s ruby racist rag;

 It’s little boys puttin’ dirt in abandoned tires